-Members shall demonstrate the ability to work with others, conduct independent research, and shall possess qualities of industry, initiative, and reliability.
+Members shall demonstrate the ability to work with others and shall possess qualities of industry, initiative, and reliability.
 No student will be denied membership on account of race, religion, color, creed, ethnicity, national origin, gender, sexual preference and/or physical disability.